Cftok-Main/TTGO-I2C-Scanner/README.md

 I use a 6x screwterminal to them and use 5 connectors of it.
 Obe ot them is not connected.

+For the Battery-Indicator you have to solder a wire from battery-positve + to pin 36.
+Solder it after the switch, otherwise voltage will flow into Pin 36 permanently.
+TTGO have a build-in voltage-divider to measure batteryvoltage and i linked it to Pin 36.

 Usage:
 Connect your Sensor / Breakoutboard / Device to it and switch on.
 It displays the adresses.
 Its a good idea to make some wired connectors for different things, maybe a adaptercable for StemmaQT-Connectors.